Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 Maths

 The Maths Curriculum is delivered using the National Curriculum 2014 and the Early learning Goals are followed to ensure continuity and progression from the Foundation Stage through to the National Curriculum.
+White Rose is used as our primary scheme of learning.

 At Hartpury we provide a daily maths session that seeks to reinforce previous learning and allow children to take on new skills and apply these in a range of contexts.
-Children are often grouped according to ability which allows teachers to target individual needs.

 Long-term assessments are undertaken through a combination of teacher assessment and end of year tests.
 The tests used are the national tests at the end of Year 2 and 6 and the optional tests for Years 3, 4 and 5.